 I’ve heard a lot of people say they’re bored.
 I don’t feel like I’ve reached that point yet.
 There are things to keep me busy like homework, watching TV, and writing “Weekly” articles.
 I’d tell anyone who feels bored to find the joy in doing possibly boring things like watching TV or reading a book or trying a new thing.
 I’ve tried doing some new things like learning how to juggle, which didn’t go as planned but it was fun to have the time to do it.
 I’m grateful for this extra time to do things like cooking my meals and sewing and not rushing to do homework, which I can’t do during the “normal” school year.
 Usually, I only get the chance to really relax over breaks, and even then, it doesn’t feel like enough time.

 It’s nice to be an introvert right now because I like spending time alone already.
 Social distancing has given me time to be reflective and calm instead of stressed.
 Remote learning has given me a good amount of time to get my work done.
 I’m able to digest my food after lunch, instead of having to go straight to another class.

 While there are some things I feel that I’ve missed out on like softball and running a Cookie, with Zoom, Google Meet, and FaceTime, I’ve been able to see all the people that I normally would.
 When I want to do something more exciting than eating or watching TV, I’m able to talk to any of my friends at a click of a button.
 There’s an abundance of ways to talk to other people, and for people like me, an abundance of ways to get out of talking to other people.

-Emma Manley is a sophomore in her second year on the staff of “The Weekly.”
-Currently, she is writing as a Brief Writer.
-She previously served as a...
+Emma Manley is a junior in her third year on the staff of “The Weekly.”
+Currently, she is the News Editor.
+She previously served as as Brief Writer...